matthewcpaul/mcp/_work/invision-motion-inspector.md

 </video>
 <figcaption>A fairly common UI interaction and animation (with some embellishments to showcase the wide range of granular control) that I made in Studio.
 I ended up making quite a few of these mock apps to familiarize myself with all of the available motion data points.</figcaption>

-The second opporunity we idetified was that we had a chance to build a developer tool that hasn’t ever existed before.
+The second opporunity we idetified was that we had a chance to build a developer tool that hadn’t ever existed before.
 This meant we had a chance to innovate and to do all of the product strategy, generative research, prototyping and sketching ideas, user story maps, product roadmap, refining the design, customer research, build the tool along the way, and eventually release the large feature.
 This also meant that it was an important strategic project for the company.
 {:class="content-padding"}

 ![motion-inspector-explorations](/images/motion-inspector-explorations.png){:class="img-corners"}